Scuba Gear

 some 18 kilograms of 1 kg and 0.5 kg lead bars.

-While doing my dive course I started with 18 kg of lead
+While doing my Open Water dive course in February 2006, I started with 18 kg of lead

 loaded into my weight belt.
 It was a difficult to handle, and